JPrice-Sandpit/.github/SECURITY.md

 - **Residual Risk Rating:** e.g., Medium
 - **Assessment ID:** `CSGP-1234`

-> High-level process triggers for engaging Cyber Governance or Security Operations.
+> Cyber Governance or Security Operations must be engaged to review and update existing risk assessments when key changes are made or new features introduced.
   - **Triggers for Review:**
   - Major architectural changes
   - Third-party integration